Tech Startups Tout AI To Airlines Seeking Revenue Boost

 Technology startups are luring airlines with demand-forecasting tools powered by artificial intelligence (AI), promising to boost efficiency at a time of rising fuel costs and upheaval in trade relations that has clouded the aviation sector's outlook.

-Demand intelligence firm PredictHQ on Tuesday announced product Aviation Rank which alerts airlines to major events, whereas software developer Volantio is touting Yana, a platform that helps carriers rebook customers to maximise revenue.
+Demand intelligence firm PredictHQ has announced Aviation Rank, which alerts airlines to major events, whereas software developer Volantio is touting Yana, a platform that helps carriers rebook customers to maximise revenue.

 Airlines are turning to such products at a time when their global profit is set to decline 7% to $28 billion (€25.6 billion) this year, showed data from the International Air Transport Association, as rising fuel, labour and infrastructure costs crimp margins while a Sino-U.S. trade war pulls down demand to transport cargo.